paulscherrerinstitute/pshell/src/main/assembly/help/Devices.md

 The __DevicePool__ lists the global devices, which must have unique names.
 These devices will be accessible from scripts and from the shell: a global variables will be created for each device in the pool.
 The device pool editor allows edition of device name, constructor parameters, polling, monitoring, readonly and simulation parameters.
+Devices can be added to the device pool programmatically with the __add_device__ built-in function.

 Some types of devices are supported out of the box: